-The Statewide Operating Plans will be approved by the signatory state and federal xxxCG members.
+The Statewide Operating Plans will be approved by the signatory State and Federal TMACG and SWA MAC Group members.

 Unit Administrators will have the responsibility for developing and approving sub-geographic area operating plans.

 Each signatory agency may have policies/procedures for entering into agreements (including this Operating Plan) that require additional review by attorneys, agreement specialists, or contracting officers.